abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 refuge.
 The same goes for life in general.
 It’s good to contemplate that fact during our meditation.
-While attending to our bodies, feelings, and everything that’s arising, we can say to ourselves, *Nope, this is not a refuge*.
-When we do this, we find that our fear softens.
+While attending to our bodies, feelings, and everything that’s arising, we can say to ourselves, *Nope, this is not a refuge.* When we do this, we find that our fear softens.
 There’s nothing to fear, because there is no condition that is a problem.
 Neither the condition nor the fear is us.
 We don’t get stuck on anything because we’ve separated ourselves from the problem, relaxing and stepping back.